Wondering what to pack for our trips to Iceland in early October?

 - Gloves: These are very important to make sure you can take photos!
 They make gloves which allow you to use your phone in case you don’t want to take them off or you could pack two sets, a warmer, waterproof outer layer and a mitten layer that you can use with your phone.

 - Scarf: Not a bad idea to keep warm, especially since it is easy to take it off if you don’t need it.
 Even if you are wearing high neck layers, a scarf can add that extra warmth and protect your face from the wind and chill.
-We like to pack an extra light and soft scarf instead of a wool one which may sometimes feel itchy.
+I like to pack an extra light and soft scarf instead of a wool one which may sometimes feel itchy.

 - Wool / thermal socks: They will make sure your feet stay warm all the time.
-We like to pack thick and tall ones that also keep our feet from blistering, and particularly like the fur-lined ones that keep our socks extra soft and warm.
+I like to pack thick and tall ones that also keep our feet from blistering, and particularly like the fur-lined ones that keep our socks extra soft and warm.

 Below are some recommendations.